Does Neem Oil Kill Tomato Worms? Is it Safe?

 In theory, neem oil will work against all 1,450 species of the hornworm.

-However, adults don’t always lay their eggs on plants that have been domestically cultivated.
+However, adults don’t always lay eggs on plants that have been domestically cultivated.

-We’ll focus on two specific species, although the neem treatments should apply to any other species which attack your garden.
+We’ll focus on two specific species, although the neem treatments should apply to any other species that attack your garden.

 Tomato Hornworm (Manduca quinquemaculata)